Generalized Type II Fusion of Cluster States: The Entanglement of Fusion

-\begin{proof} This is proven in proofs appendix, proof \ref{Proof appendix - Lemma - the wave function}. \end{proof} From equation (\ref{Wave function of non-relevant state}) one concludes that $(i,i)$ is a product state.
-We will refer to these product states as irrelevant states, and will refer to the $i\neq j$ states as relevant states, since they are potentially entangled. \begin{remark} For a relevant state, if two of the four elements $U_{1i},U_{2i},U_{1j}, U_{2j}$ are zero, then its is a product state, except for the cases $U_{1i}=U_{2j}=0$ or $U_{1j}=U_{2i}=0$. \end{remark}
+From equation (\ref{Wave function of non-relevant state}) one concludes that $(i,i)$ is a product state.
+We will refer to these product states as irrelevant states, and will refer to the $i\neq j$ states as relevant states, since they are potentially entangled. \begin{remark} For a relevant state $(i,j)$, if two of the four elements $U_{1i},U_{2i},U_{1j}, U_{2j}$ are zero, then its is a product state, except for the cases $U_{1i}=U_{2j}=0$ or $U_{1j}=U_{2i}=0$.
+In particular if $n_i=\frac{1}{2}$ then the state $(i,j)$ is a product state. \end{remark}